10 Best Hamams in Istanbul + Where to Eat After Your Bath

 Turkish baths, or hammams in Turkey, are an important part of Turkish culture that has been around since the 16th century.
-The hamams in Istanbul are the ultimate Turkish bath experience and they will leave you feeling refreshed after your first (or fifth) visit.
+The hamams in Istanbul are where the tradition lives on, and they will leave you feeling refreshed after your first (or fifth) visit.

-While the hammams were first built to offer a place for having a bath, Turkish hammams evolved into gathering spots for many people.
-Women and men had access to hammams on different days of the week.
-It became a social meeting place where people can spend hours, relax, clean up, and talk to their neighbors.
-It’s no wonder the hammams were always full of people.
+While the hammams were first built to offer a place for having a bath, they evolved into gathering spots.
+Women and men had access on different days of the week, and the hamam became a social meeting place where people could spend hours, relax, clean up, and talk to their neighbors.
+It’s no wonder the hammams were always full.

-Today, the hammam culture has not changed much in Turkey.
-Most hammams in Istanbul have different sections or different hours of the day for men and women and follow traditional hammam rituals.
-Most hammams in Istanbul offer 45 minutes of washing; traditional body scrubbing with a handwoven washcloth (kese), a foam wash, and a massage.
+Today, the hamam culture has not changed much in Turkey.
+Most hammams in Istanbul have different sections or different hours of the day for men and women and follow the traditional rituals.
+Most offer about 45 minutes of washing: a traditional body scrub with a handwoven washcloth (kese), a foam wash, and a massage.

 What happens in a Turkish bath?